aruke/Android-Nanodegree-Projects/P4-BuildItBigger/README.md

-> This repository is archived and there will be no more changes to this project.

 # UAND-P4
-This repository has android application 'Build It Bigger' and it is a part of Udacity's Android Nanodegree course.
+This directory has android application 'Build It Bigger' and it is a part of Udacity's Android Nanodegree course.

 ### Steps for building